RyuAmakaze/Q-LLP/README.md

 Multi-layer or entangling quantum circuits are now differentiated using the parameter-shift rule.

-### Dedicated output qubits

-Setting `config.NUM_OUTPUT_QUBITS` to a value greater than zero adds additional qubits that are measured for class prediction.
+### Output qubit options

+When `config.USE_FEATURE_OUTPUT` is `True` and `NUM_OUTPUT_QUBITS` is `0`,
+the highest feature qubits are reused for class prediction.
+The number of bits required is determined from `config.NUM_CLASSES`.
+If `NUM_OUTPUT_QUBITS` is set to a positive value, dedicated qubits are allocated instead.
 Circuit simulation is still enabled automatically when entangling layers or multiple parameterized layers are used.
 When only a single non-entangling layer is present, class probabilities for the output qubits are computed analytically for improved performance.
-When using dedicated output qubits, the training labels are converted to probability vectors of length `2 ** NUM_OUTPUT_QUBITS` so that the loss computation matches the model output.
+In the dedicated case the training labels are converted to probability vectors of length `2 ** NUM_OUTPUT_QUBITS` so that the loss computation matches the model output.